-Note that the following installation procedure assumes that the document root for the arednsig HTML documents will be the user's public\html folder.
-Typically the full path name to this folder will be something like /home/{user}/public\html, where {user} is the name of the user account hosting Arednsig.
+Figure 3 shows a block diagram of a Raspberry Pi connected to an AREDN nodes's local area network via a VLAN switch.
+In the following notes the client computer used to set up the Raspberry Pi is also connected to the node's local area network.
+Note that the following installation procedure assumes that the document root for the arednsig HTML documents will be the user's public_html folder.
+Typically the full path name to this folder will be something like /home/{user}/public_html, where {user} is the name of the user account hosting Arednsig.
 The following steps will assume Arednsig is running under the pi user account.
 The pi account is the default account when Raspbian is first installed on a Raspberry Pi.
 If Arednsig will running under another user account, then pi should be changed to that user name.

-1. If it doesn't already exist, use mkdir to create a folder public\html in the user's home folder.
-The working folder should look like /home/pi/public\html.
+- 1. If it doesn't already exist, use mkdir to create a folder public_html in the pi user's home folder.
+The working folder should look like /home/pi/public_html. - 2.
+In the public_html folder, use mkdir to create a folder arednsig to contain the arednsig HTML and PHP files. - 3.
+Move all the contents of the html subfolder in the aredn_fw_3_20_3_0 folder to the arednsig folder created in step 2.

-- 2. In the public\html folder, use mkdir to create a folder arednsig to contain the arednsig HTML and PHP files. - 3.
-From the html folder in the downloaded arednsig.zip file, move all files and folders to the folder created in step 2. - 4.
-The output data files (see figure 2) get overwritten frequently; similarly the chart files get overwritten frequently.
+- 4. The output data files (see figure 2) get overwritten frequently; similarly the chart files get overwritten frequently.
 On SD card systems, such as a Raspberry Pi, it is inadvisable to do frequent writes to any file system mounted on the SD card.
 To use the RAM based temporary file system (tmpfs) to store these files, continue with step 5.
 Otherwise, to write dynamic content to the disk drive, continue with step 13. - 5.
 Assure that the server Itmp folder gets mounted to the temporary file system.
 This can be done by adding the following line to the Ietc/fstab file tmpfs /tmp tmpfs nodev,nosuid,size=50M 0 0 mkdir /tmp/arednsig chmod g+w /tmp/arednsig sudo chown :www-data /tmp/arednsig